nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

         processing, this parameter is meant to slow down CircuitPython devices just enough for the Raspberry Pi to catch up (due to the Raspberry Pi's seemingly slower SPI speeds).
-    :param bool send_only: This parameter only applies when the `ack` attribute is set to `True`.
+    :param send_only: This parameter only applies when the `ack` attribute is set to `True`.
 Pass this parameter as `True` if the RX FIFO is not to be manipulated.
 Many other libraries' behave as though this parameter is `True` (e.g. The popular TMRh20 Arduino RF24 library).
 This parameter defaults to `False`.